Gasorekibo/alu-shell/init_files_variables_and_expansions/README.md

-a script that creates a new global variable
+adding a value to a variable